Skip to content

 Dealing With Cash

 Dealing with cash in a restaurant can be a concern.
-I will breakdown my advice into two areas;
+I will break down my advice into two areas;

-1. wait staff checkouts/cash drawer
+1. Wait staff checkouts/cash drawer

-2. nightly cash deposit
+2. Nightly cash deposit

 Wait Staff Checkouts/Cash Drawer

-I recommend keeping your cash drawer at a predetermined amount that nobody knows except the owner and manager.
-A manager should check and sign off on each wait staff member's checkout.
-All cash should be handled by the manager, both in and out of the cash drawer.
+A manager should check and sign off on each wait staff member's checkout and handle all cash, both in and out of the cash drawer.

 Make Nightly Cash Deposits